 The Authority maintains ten individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund, the SRF bonds and wastewater treatment plant debt service funds, and the participant capital projects fund each of which are considered to be a major fund.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund, sewer collection special revenue fund, 1998 bonds debt service fund, wastewater treatment plant debt service fund, SRF bonds debt service fund, improvement capital projects and participant capital projects fund each of which are considered to be a major fund.

 Data is combined into a single aggregated presentation for the other governmental funds.
-Individual fund data for each of the non-major governmental funds is provided in the form of combining statements and schedules.
+Individual fund data for each of the non-major governmental funds is provided in the form of combining statements.